 I’ve been selling for over 30 years, and it’s been a blast.
 I’ve seen some incredible changes, and I can say without a doubt that right now is the best time to invest in a sales career.
 Sales is fun, critically important to scaling businesses, financially lucrative, and intellectually stimulating.

-But being a salesperson in 2017 is very different than being a salesperson in 1987.
-Buyers have changed, and so top salespeople have to change with them.
-Things that worked 30 years ago don’t fly anymore, but it’s for the best.
-Although it’s arguably more difficult to sell effectively in 2017, it’s easier for top performers to differentiate themselves.
+But being a salesperson in 2018 is very different than being a salesperson in 1987.
+Buyers have changed, and top salespeople have to change with them.
+Although it’s arguably more difficult to sell effectively in 2018, it’s easier for top performers to differentiate themselves.

-Cold calling is hard, wasteful, ugly, and negatively impacts your brand and potential success -- not to mention that it’s not nearly as effective as inbound selling.
+Cold calling is hard, wasteful, ugly, and negatively impacts your brand and potential success -- it's also not nearly as effective as inbound selling.

 It’s not even close to a fair fight.
 My blog articles live forever, so while old-line salespeople are cold calling, my content is converting like an assembly line in a factory.
 Forever.

 Of course, you still need to do call prospecting, and in this scenario, warm calling is the way to go.
 Do research to offer up a compelling reason for your initial call, work inbound leads that want to talk to you, and provide helpful insights to potential prospects on social media before engaging.

 2. Getting on a plane to start a relationship